opensafely-core/backend-server/nhsd-backend/README.md

 # NHSD Backend

-This is the configuration for the NSHD DAE hosted backend.
+This is the configuration for the NSHD Data Access Environment (DAE) hosted backend.

 This is different from other backends in that the system configuration, users and ssh keys are managed by NHSD.
 The mangage.sh script for this backend